Rethinking Score Distillation as a Bridge Between Image Distributions: Method

 \begin{enumerate} \item We use $\mathbf{\epsilon}_\text{SDS}$ to produce a generation with the method's characteristic artifacts: \item We switch to optimization with our gradient, $\mathbf{\epsilon}_\text{ours}$, to transport the image parameter toward the natural image distribution. \end{enumerate}

-To describe the artifacts produced by SDS, we append the descriptors ``, \texttt{oversaturated, smooth, pixelated, cartoon, foggy, hazy, blurry, bad structure, noisy, malformed}'' and drop the descriptors of the high-quality generation.
-Note that in all of our generation experiments, the description of $y_\text{src}$ is fixed as above.
-We explored searching for other prompts but did not find that variations in these descriptions made a big difference.
+To describe the artifacts produced by SDS, we append the descriptors ``, \texttt{oversaturated, smooth, pixelated, cartoon, foggy, hazy, blurry, bad structure, noisy, malformed}'' and drop the descriptors of the high-quality generation. \cameraready{This description $y_\text{src}$ does not require hand-crafting based on problem domains—it is fixed across all shown examples and use cases.
+As shown in Appendix Figure~\ref{fig:ablate_prompt}, we explored searching for other prompts but did not find that variations in these descriptions made a big difference.}

 In editing tasks, we have an initialization that $y_\text{src}$ describes accurately.
 In such cases, we omit the first SDS stage and only apply our gradient to optimization.
 We also append a ``domain descriptor.''
 For instance, in painting-to-real, this is simply ``, painting'' to represent the initial distribution.